nagasudhirpulla/taming_python/blog/skills/wsl_python.md

 * After installing WSL, open command palette with Ctrl+Shift+P shortcut and type WSL.
 Select "WSL: Open Folder in WSL".
 * Now a folder in VS Code will be opened from an installed WSL distribution
 * Python extension should again be installed in VS Code for WSL to enable VS Code python support for folders opened in WSL
-* Python version and virtual environment can be selected using the options present in the status bar at the bottom of VS Code editor
+* Python version and virtual environment can be selected easily using the options present in the status bar at the bottom of VS Code editor

 ### References
 * WSL VS Code extension - https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl